brunopini/terraform-cloud-run-job-demo/README.md

 Similarly to `build.sh`, `destroy.sh` handles the destruction of all provisioned infrastructure, including the locally built Docker image.

 The Terraform code sets all dependencies provisioned by this repo so that destruction runs smoothly, but be careful of external dependencies that might arrise from expanding the infrastructure.
-The destruction of the VPC and Subnet is the most susceptible to raise errors, in which case you will need to find any resources using it and manually delete them.
+The destruction of the VPC and Subnet is the most susceptible to raise errors, in which case you will need to find any resources using it and manually delete them, be on the lookout for possible errors.

-After the destruction is complete, you will still need to delete the original Cloud Storage Terraform State Bucket and diable the Service Usage API manually.
+After the destruction is complete, you will still need to delete the original Cloud Storage Terraform State Bucket and diable the Service Usage API manually - you will likely see an error.

-> If destruction fails at any point (and bootstrap infrastructure is destroyed sucessfully), you will need to re-build all infrastructure before attemplting to retry destruction, because APIs needed might have been successfully disabled.
+> If destruction fails at any point (and bootstrap infrastructure is destroyed, regardless of the success level), you will need to re-build all infrastructure before attemplting to retry destruction, because APIs needed will likely have been successfully disabled.

 ## What's next

 - [x] Adding a `destroy.sh` process.
-- [ ] Improving `destroy.sh` process.
+- [x] Improving `build.sh` and `destroy.sh` processes.
 - [x] Adding a Secrets Manager environment to the Cloud Run container.
 - [ ] Adding a Cloud Storage connection.
 - [ ] Adding VPC Peering functionality.